Buddy Games: Reception

 Buddy Games received largely negative reviews from critics.

 On Rotten Tomatoes, the film holds an approval rating of 16% based on 25 reviews, with an average rating of 3.9/10.
 On Metacritic, it has a weighted average score of 22 out of 100, based on 6 critic reviews, indicating "generally unfavorable reviews".

 Cath Clarke of The Guardian rated the film 1 out of 5 stars, describing it as "a buddy gross-out movie that's unfunny and offensive in equal measures."
 Richard Roeper of The Chicago Sun-Times gave it 1 out of 4 stars, writing that its "middle-aged, self-absorbed clowns are so repugnant and uninteresting and small-minded and awful, they make the gang from Tag look like the Knights of the Round Table," and called it "a legit contender for worst movie of 2020."

 Johnny Oleksinski of the New York Post awarded the film zero stars, criticizing its lack of character development and depiction of toxic masculinity, concluding that "Buddy Games leaves you feeling dead inside."
 Frank Scheck of The Hollywood Reporter described the film as a "paean to arrested male adolescence", noting that it favors excessive gags over genuine comedy.
 However, he acknowledged Dan Bakkedahl's performance as "undeniably vanity-free" and "no-holds-barred."

 In a more positive review, Mick LaSalle of The San Francisco Chronicle wrote that the film "has a wicked sense of comedy that occasionally is quite funny," but criticized the narrative shift once the games begin, calling it "mere spectacle."
 He also found the protagonist's preference for his friends over his wife implausible, noting that Olivia Munn, despite limited screen time, remains "the best thing in every movie she's in."

-Reality television adaptation
+Franchise

 In April 2023, CBS announced that it had ordered a reality competition series inspired by the film, produced by Bunim/Murray Productions, Dakota Kid Productions and CBS Studios with Duhamel as host and executive producer.
 The series premiered on September 14, 2023.

+A sequel, Buddy Games: Spring Awakening, was released on May 19, 2023, with most of the cast returning.